-To ensure that the development of the Zone protects ongoing functioning of the Airport and that the effects of noise from the Airport on activities within the Zone are controlled.
+To ensure that the development of the Zone protects ongoing functioning of the Airport

-- 14.1 To ensure that noise sensitive activities such as residential, visitor accommodation, community facilities, live/work units and educational establishments are located within Activity Area C. - 14.2 To ensure that buildings standards are high and protect against the effects of aircraft noise. - 14.3 To ensure outdoor open space areas are designed in such a way as to mitigate users from the effects of aircraft noise. - 14.1 To prohibit activities sensitive to aircraft noise within the Outer Control Boundary relating to the Queenstown Airport
+- 14.1 To ensure that noise sensitive activities such as residential, visitor accommodation, community facilities, live/work units and educational establishments are located within Activity Area C. - 14.2 To ensure that buildings standards are high and protect against the effects of aircraft noise. - 14.3 To ensure outdoor open space areas are designed in such a way as to mitigate users from the effects of aircraft noise.